GoogleCloudPlatform/podcast/site/content/_index.md

 title = "Google Cloud Podcast"

-description = "We play weekly host to informative Cloud Platform professionals, answer some of your burning questions, and introduce you to cool new things!"
+description = "We play weekly host to informative Google Cloud professionals, answer some of your burning questions, and introduce you to cool new things!"

 hosts = "Mark Mandel and Melanie Warrick"